 If purchases of new equipment are uncontrolled, these threats are magnified.
 For example, when wireless access points became cheaper, it was often found that office users would purchase their own so they could eliminate cables or allow greater movement within their offices.
 As these purchases were often made without the knowledge of the IT department, problems ranging from data collisions to serious security holes are opened up through badly configured devices.
 More often than not these were utilized by passers-by, keen to piggy-back on free internet connections to get email.
 But who is to say the guy in the coffee shop down the road isn't using your open access point to download illegal content or is doing something more insidious such as accessing your personnel or pay-roll records?

 Security also covers protecting individual operating systems from threats such as viruses and other software that falls under the umbrella of so called malware.
 For many years the operating system of choice that hackers would target was Microsoft operating systems.
 Some LXI boxes run these operating systems, but if yours does not, it is certainly no reason to be complacent.
 Malware can be targeted at any operating systems vulnerability.
-Malware exists for almost any platform you care to mention, including the various flavours of Linux and Mac OSX.
+Malware exists for almost any platform you care to mention, including the various flavors of Linux and Mac OSX.
 And targeted malware can emerge very quickly as vulnerabilities are discovered, often within a few hours.
 So it is essential that your device is secured as embedded devices such as those in an LXI device often do not have sufficient storage capacity to run anti-virus programs.
 Your IT department will be able to give you specific instructions regarding their particular security policies, and help you implement a system that is safe for the greater network and secure.

 Another aspect of IT management is the allocation of network resources.
 Many people think that setting a network up is simply a job of connecting all the LAN ports on the computers up to a hub or switch and turning everything on.
 With small systems consisting of a few PC's and a workgroup server this is perfectly acceptable.
 But with a larger network, consisting of many hundreds of computers severe difficulties would result from this configuration.

 A network cable has a specific capacity measured in bits per second.
-Most desktop computers have LAN ports capable of supporting 10, 100 or 1000 Million bits per second (Note 1).
+Most desktop computers have LAN ports capable of supporting 10, 100 or 1000 Million bits per second.
 Therefore the speed of the connection affects the amount of information that can be transmitted through the cable.
 This speed is known as the cables bandwidth.
 With knowledge of the information flowing through a network, an IT manager can plan capacity based on bandwidth, and ensure the expensive and higher bandwidth connections are used only where needed, Reserving the slower connections for devices such as printers.

 Additionally, routers and switches can be deployed to segregate network traffic to prevent information from one part of a network from being copied to all others.
 These devices can also provide security by utilizing policies that prevent access from one part of the network to another.
 For instance, an IT manager may configure a router to prevent email from being sent via any other means than the corporate email server.
-By restricting network traffic to those services which are authorised, more bandwidth is made available to the applications the IT manager does actually want to run, and disables access to those which could cause harm.
+By restricting network traffic to those services which are authorized, more bandwidth is made available to the applications the IT manager does actually want to run, and disables access to those which could cause harm.

 In introducing LXI into your company's infrastructure, especially when connecting your device to the corporate network, inform your IT manager of the type and volume of data you expect to transfer.
 They can help ensure that capacity is available, and configure routers and switches to allow access from those parts of the corporate LAN that require it.
 A good example is where test data from a production environment may need to be archived for quality control reasons.
 The archive location may be physically separated from the test location, the data travelling across many departments.
 Having the tests pause while data transfers from one location to another could halt production and cause lost revenue.
 Additionally, you do not want your transfer to pause because someone in another department has decided to start a long print job.
 In these examples having a fast, properly configured connection saves both time and money.